Purpose of Policy

-For example, when you register for one of our programmes, make enquiries via email, participate or volunteer for one of our programmes, or make a donation, we’ll store personal information you give us such as your name, email address, postal address, telephone number and bank information, where applicable.
+For example, when you register for one of our programmes, make enquiries via email, participate or volunteer for one of our programmes, or make a donation, we’ll store personal information you give us such as your name, email address, postal address, telephone number, demographic information and bank information, where applicable.
 We will also store a record of your payments and donations.

 Information about your interactions with us